Federal Employee Take Home Pay in Rest of U.S. 2026

 What state taxes apply to federal employees in Rest of U.S.?

-Varies by state has no state income tax, which means more of your gross pay reaches your bank account.
-Federal employees pay state income tax based on their state of residence, not their duty station.
+State income tax varies by your state of residence.
+Some states have no income tax, while others have rates up to 13%+.
+Federal employees pay state tax based on where they live, not their duty station.
+The net pay estimates on this page do not include state tax — use the full calculator and select your state.
 FEHB premiums are deducted pre-tax under Premium Conversion, reducing both federal and FICA taxable wages.

 What federal agencies are in Rest of U.S.?